awsdocs/aws-certificate-user-guide/doc_source/acm-concepts.md

 ## ACM Certificate<a name="concept-acm-cert"></a>

 ACM generates X\.509 version 3 certificates\.
-Each is valid for 13 months and contains the following extensions\.
+Each is valid for 13 months \(395 days\) and contains the following extensions\.
 + **Basic Constraints**\- specifies whether the subject of the certificate is a certification authority \(CA\)
 + **Authority Key Identifier**\- enables identification of the public key corresponding to the private key used to sign the certificate\.
 + **Subject Key Identifier**\- enables identification of certificates that contain a particular public key\.